-Then he relaxed a little.
+Then he relaxed.
 “Say Jeb.
-What’d yer think of old Uncle Bob?”
+What’d yer think of Uncle Bob?”

 “Seemed a bit scary at first but I grew to like him, and his bacon is fantastic.
 What does he do besides his hog farming?”

-I said, “I don’t know if we want to go to bed just yet.
-How about a little TV, Jeb?”
+I said, “I don’t know if we want to go to bed yet.
+How about some TV, Jeb?”

-About midnight I heard Cousin Jeb whispering to me, “You awake, Kid?
+About midnight I heard Jeb whispering to me, “You awake, Kid?
 Are you awake?”